falcon4ever/ofxQNX/README.md

 FAQ
 ===
 * Is ofxQNX stable enough for prime time?
 - Yes, Definitely!
-It's currently used in NodeBeat (www.nodebeat.com) .
+It's currently used in NodeBeat (www.nodebeat.com) on the PlayBook and BB10 platforms

 * Where do I store my files?
 - Private assets: ofToDataPath("", true) + "/app/native/assets/" (read-only)